 March 20, 1947 – The Evergreen Courant reported that due to the illness of the newspaper’s Linotype operator, E.B.
 James, The Courant was coming to its readers a day later than usual.
 James had taken ill that Monday and was not able to return to work until Thursday afternoon.
 The newspaper was also forced to omit numerous news items and quite a number of ads.
-Those were to appear in next issue, though later than intended.
+Those were to appear in the next issue, though later than intended.

 March 20, 1947 – The Evergreen Courant reported that Staff Sgt.
-William H. Alexander of Brooklyn, Ala. was now serving with the 8th Engineer Squadron, which was attached to the famous 1st Cavalry Division in the occupation of the Japanese capitol of Tokyo.
+William H. Alexander of Brooklyn, Ala. was now serving with the 8th Engineer Squadron, which was attached to the famous 1st Cavalry Division in the occupation of the Japanese capital of Tokyo.
 Alexander, communications chief for the 8th Engineers, had served in the army since June 26, 1941.
 Alexander was an instructor in the states until June 7, 1944, when he sailed to the Pacific Theatre of Operations and took part in the Philippine and Okinawa campaigns.
 Alexander, the son of A.L.
-Alexander of Brooklyn, arrived in the 8th Engineers Feb.
+Alexander of Brooklyn, arrived with the 8th Engineers on Feb.
 18, 1947.

 March 20, 1947 – Turkey season opened in Alabama.
 Only one gobbler a day could be killed and a bag limit of five for the season, to include those killed in both the fall and spring seasons, were allowed.
 The season ended on April 15.

 March 20, 1954 - After a force of 60,000 Viet Minh with heavy artillery had surrounded 16,000 French troops, news of Dien Bien Phu’s impending fall reached Washington.
-Fierce fighting continued at Dien Bien Phu until May 7, 1954, when the Viet Minh overran the last French positions.
-The shock at the fall of Dien Bien Phu led France, already plagued by public opposition to the war, to agree to grant independence to Vietnam at the Geneva Conference in 1954.

 March 20, 1958 – Pro Football Hall of Fame linebacker Rickey Jackson was born in Pahokee, Fla.
 He went on to play for the University of Pittsburgh, the New Orleans Saints and the San Francisco 49ers.
 He was inducted into the Hall of Fame in 2010.